oemof/oemof-thermal/README.rst

 Everybody is welcome to contribute to the development of oemof.thermal.
-The `developer guidelines of oemof <https://oemof.readthedocs.io/en/stable/developing_oemof.html>`_ are in most parts the same applicable to oemof.thermal.
+The `developer guidelines of oemof <https://oemof.readthedocs.io/en/stable/developing_oemof.html>`_ are in most parts equally applicable to oemof.thermal.

 License
 =======